TULIPS LEVEL

 - Enroll in required class load and maintain consistent attendance.

-- Attend a lower level class as make-up if absent in regular technique classes.
+- Attend an open tech class as make-up if absent in regular technique classes.

 - Pass the Vocabulary III Test